prit-lakhani/team-project-team-16/Documentation/Journals/Prit Project Journal.md

     1. Designed flight list table based on the flight type (Arrivals and Departures).
     2. Modified add flight API.
   - What am I planning to work on next?
-  1. Develop an APIs to delete and update the time.
+  1. Develop an APIs to delete and update the flight.
   - What tasks are blocked waiting on another team member?
     1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.